By Dennis Clemente

 - Watson Visual Recognition – Understand the contents of images.
 Trainable for custom content

-If you’re wondering how to fly a drone, the DJI Phantom is easy to fly and you would be flying in 10 minutes.
+If you’re wondering how to fly a drone, the DJI Phantom is easy to fly; you’d be flying in 10 minutes.

-What’s next?
-“Watson, push notifications, advanced analytics, BPM/workflow, you name it.” he said.
-Even perhaps insurance, as insurance companies evaluate drones.
+“Watson, push notifications, advanced analytics, BPM/workflow, you name it,” he said.
+Drones for insurance?
+Why not?
+Insurance companies evaluate drones.